k-wall/amqstreams-1-openshift-image/examples/proxy/envelope-encryption/PREPARE_KMS.md

    vault secrets enable transit
    ```
    If the Transit engine was already enabled, an error will be printed but this can be ignored.
-4. To conclude follow the steps below to create the Vault Policy and Filter Vault Token
+4. To conclude follow the steps below to [Create the Vault Policy and Filter Vault Token](#create-the-vault-policy-and-filter-vault-token)

 ## Deploying a standalone development instance of Vault